-- Projects involving additional primary data collection studies or bio-specimen analysis. - Projects seeking to design and evaluate a trial or intervention.
-The HRB funds such projects through the Definitive Interventions and Feasibility Awards. - Applications from individuals applying for, holding, or employed under a research grant from the tobacco industry.
+- Projects involving additional primary data collection studies or bio-specimen analysis, audits or service improvements - Projects seeking to design and evaluate a trial or intervention.
+The HRB funds such projects through the Definitive Interventions and Feasibility Awards. - Applications from individuals applying for, holding, or employed under a research grant from the alcohol/tobacco industry.